mli371/ms1_project/docs/ms1_status.md

 - SpiderCNN: provision TF1.3/CUDA8 environment or container when ready.
 - Automate dataset path placeholder replacement in `SubjectRunner` to cover multi-dataset references beyond the active dataset.
 - Unified automation: `python scripts/run_baselines.py --subjects Point2Mesh HodgeNet` (requires pre-populated `data/seeds/hodgenetSeeds` for HodgeNet).
-- TODO: Extend `scripts/generators/random_mesh.py` with `--neighbor-aware` to perturb a vertex neighborhood coherently and emit files like `rand_mesh_neighbor_XXXX.obj`.
 - TODO: Document how to turn generator outputs into AFL seeds and run a short `afl-fuzz` experiment.
 - TODO: Update `scripts/tests` or README with Point2Mesh/HodgeNet smoke commands and seed-import examples for quick reproduction.